Jytole/DataStructuresSpr21/README.md

 # DataStructuresSpr21

-CSE2383 - Data Structures - Projects from Professor Knight at Mississippi State University Spr21
+CSE2383 - Data Structures - Projects from Professor Aubrey Knight at Mississippi State University Spr21

 ## About

 This repository hosts Kyler Smith's solutions to the programs provided by Professor Knight for his Spring 2021 rendition of CSE2383 (Data Structures) at Mississippi State University.

+Instruction files for each program were provided in pdf format by Professor Aubrey Knight.
+I manually translated these files into md format for efficiency and compatibility.

 ## Concepts Covered